Associate Professor with HDR habilitation, University of Franche-Comté (UFC)

 Micky Rakotondrabe is an active member of the IEEE-RAS Technical Committee on Micro/Nano Robotics and Automation.
 He is also active member of the IFAC Technical Committee on Mechatronic Systems (TC 4.2).

-He was awarded the national ANR emerging projects grant for research-to-industry transfer (ANR-MyMeSyS project) in 2011 and the national ANR young investigator award (ANR-C-MUMS project) in 2012.
+He was awarded the national ANR emerging project grant for research-to-industry transfer (ANR-MyMeSyS project, ANR Emergence) in 2011, the national ANR young investigator award (ANR-C-MUMS project, ANR Jeune Chercheur) in 2012 and a second national ANR young investigator award (ANR-CODE-Track project, ANR Jeune Chercheur) in 2017.

 Micky Rakotondrabe received the Big-On-Small 2016 award delivered during the IEEE MARSS-2016 international Conference (http://marss-conference.org/awards/big-on-small-award/).
 This award is to recognize a young professional with excellent performance and international visibility in the topics of manipulation, automation and robotics at small scales.
 Some links: